aerisweather/aerisjs/docs/install.md

     Render weather tile layers and data using Google Maps.

 * **Weather for OpenLayers**
-    Render weather tile layers and data using OpenLayers.
+    Render weather tile layers and data using OpenLayers (Coming Soon!).

 * **Weather API only**
     A javascript interface for the [Aeris Weather API](http://www.hamweather.com/support/documentation/aeris/).